mulimangila/Breast-Cancer-Wisconsin-Diagnostic/README.md

 * **Compactness**: A measure of how “tight” or “loose” the nucleus is.
 * **Concavity and Concave Points**: Characteristics related to the severity and number of inward portions of the tumor contour.

-The **goal** is to apply machine learning models to this data, such as:
+The **goal** is to apply machine learning models below to this data

 * Logistic Regression
 * Support Vector Machines (SVM)
-* Decision Trees
 * Random Forests
 * XGBoost

-I'll evaluate these models based on several metrics such as accuracy, precision, recall, F1-score, and ROC-AUC to see how well they classify tumors into malignant or benign categories.
+Then evaluate these models based on several metrics such as accuracy, precision, recall, F1-score, and ROC-AUC to see how well they classify tumors into malignant or benign categories.

 ---